 For more than forty years Jan Gehl has helped to transform urban environments around the world based on his research into the ways people actually use – or could use – the spaces where they live and work.
 In this revolutionary book, Gehl presents his latest work creating (or recreating) cityscapes on a human scale.
 He clearly explains the methods and tools he uses to reconfigure unworkable cityscapes into the landscapes he believes they should be: cities for people.
 Taking into account changing demographics and changing lifestyles, Gehl explains how to develop cities that are lively, safe, sustainable, and healthy.

-Planning for Place and Plexus: Metropolitan Land Use and Transport – David M. Levinson, Kevin J. Krizek
+Metropolitan Transport and Land Use: Planning for Place and Plexus by David M. Levinson, Kevin J. Krizek

 The book includes current and cutting-edge theory, findings, and recommendations which are cleverly illustrated throughout using international examples.
 This revised work continues to serve as a valuable resource for students, researchers, practitioners, and policy advisors working across transport, land use, and planning.